The next Buckeye RoadShow Zoom/onsite Jam is August 22.

 What is this Band-it! class all about?

-In joining the band, you'll find a group eager to explore working with familiar jam tunes that take on a ew interest when arranged with a plan rather than playing them a few times and then on to the next.
+In joining the band, you'll fnind a group eager to explore working with familiar jam tunes that take on a new interest when arranged with a plan rather than playing them a few times and then on to the next.
 We'll work on instrumentals (fiddle tunes, waltzes, hymns) and we'll explore singing a variety of traditional music.

-Next, I'll introduce some new tunes that we can learn from scratch and learn them with new ideas of arranging in the mix.
+Next, I'll introduce some new tunes that we can learn from scratch and approach them with new ideas of arranging in the mix.

 In the past, Band-it! has learned and arranged Kerry Polka, Johnny Armstrong, Skye Boat Song (before it became popular) and some good old time and Irish tunes.